Amber Valley - News

 2014 Beer Festival

-There are still some roles that we need to fill but either way, if you want to be part of the preparation for next years festival, or if you think you might be but aren't sure yet, please come along.
+There are still some roles that we need to fill but either way, if you want to be part of the preparation for this year's festival, or if you think you might be but aren't sure yet, please come along.

 Amber Valley CAMRA AGM